alex-ondrus/cma-incomes/README.md

-# Canadian Median Incomes by Forward Sorting Area
+# Developing Data Products Sandbox

 This repository is my sandbox for projects done as part of the Developing Data Products course offered by Johns Hopkins University, delivered through Coursera as part of the Data Science: Statistics and Machine Learning Specialization.